karton/karton/README.md

 $ # (which we called "ubuntu-work"):
 $ karton run ubuntu-work gcc -o test_linux test.c

-$ # Verify that the program is actually a Linux one, the
+$ # Verify that the program is actually a Linux one.
-$ # files are shared and available both on your system
+$ # The files are shared and available both on your
-$ # and in the image:
+$ # system and in the image:
 $ file test_linux
 test_linux: ELF 64-bit LSB executable, x86-64, [...]